MikeRogers0/MikeRogersIO/_posts/blog/2016-01-10-i18n-rails-internationalisation-i18n-cheatsheet.md

 ### Adhocly in controllers

-One of my favourite places to use the i18n is in my controller for the notices and alerts, like so:
+One of my favourite places to use the i18n is in my controller for the notices and alerts:

 ```
 # app/controllers/messages_controller.rb